 "Inventions" for Piano (1961-1963) - Opus 2

-The Colin Stone performance is one of the professional recording of the "Inventions" (www.colinstone.co.uk), appearing on Merlin Records (www.merlinclassics.com), #MRFD 20033.
+An earlier performance by Colin Stone (www.colinstone.co.uk) appears on Merlin Records (www.merlinclassics.com), CD #MRFD 20033.
 Colin was a student of André Tchaikowsky.
 This CD recording was reviewed by Erik Levi for BBC Music Magazine:

 The André Tchaikowsky and Norma Fisher performances are from BBC broadcasts, while the Daniel Browell performance is from a Sounds Underground concert in 2005.

 The music you hear for André's performance came from his BBC broadcast that ended up on a Long Playing (LP) record made by Sound News Productions.
 I bought this LP in an eBay auction and it is thought that André made somewhere between 10 and 20 copies of this record to hand out to friends.
 Oddly, in the record cover, there was a letter from Judy Arnold (whose home André was living in at the time) to pianist John Ogdon.
 To read this letter as a pdf file, Click Here.
 At the time Ogdon was selecting "new" music for publication via Novello Music Publishing and perhaps this record was a factor in having The Inventions published per Ogdon's recommendation.
 The other side of the record features André's composition, Seven Sonnets of Shakespeare.

 The performance by Gabriela Glapska, a student of Ewa Poblocka, was part of her graduation requirements for an advanced degree at the Music Academy in Bydgoszcz.
 Her performance dates from September 29, 2011.
 Ms. Glapsak also did her thesis on The Inventions of André Tchaikowsky (Andrzej Czajkowski), Available Here as a PDF file (in Polish).